naparuba/tanuki-www/content/pages/intro/index.md

 of how XXX works.
 This section will purposely omit details to quickly provide an overview of the architecture.

-Every node that provides services to XXX runs a _XXX agent_.
-Running an agent is not required for discovering other services or getting/setting key/value data.
-The agent is responsible for health checking the services on the node as well as the node itself.
+Every node that provides services or you want to monitor must run XXX.
+Running a daemon for discovering other services or getting/setting key/value data.
+The daemon is responsible for health checking the services on the node as well as the node itself.

 Some agents can have some specific roles used by the XXX cluster.
 Such roles are:

 * **KV**: manage the data retention for the _key store_ feature

-* **TS**: manage the data retention for the _time series/metrology_ feature
+* **TS**: manage listening port for the _time series/metrology_ feature

 Such agent will be named **core nodes**.